jaredlyon/Collager/USEME.md

 ## .jar File Instructions
 The .jar file is located in the /res folder.
 To run the program, open a terminal and navigate to the /res folder.
 Then, run any of the following commands:
-- `java -jar Program.jar -file path-of-script-file`: when invoked in this manner the program should open the script file, execute it and then shut down.
+- `java -jar Collager.jar -file path-of-script-file`: when invoked in this manner the program should open the script file, execute it and then shut down.
 A sample script file is provided in the /res folder.
-- `java -jar Program.jar -text`: when invoked in this manner the ScriptController and ScriptView from A4 will take control of the program and the user will be able to interact with the program through the command line.
+- `java -jar Collager.jar -text`: when invoked in this manner the ScriptController and ScriptView from A4 will take control of the program and the user will be able to interact with the program through the command line.
-- `java -jar Program.jar`: when invoked in this manner the GUIController and JFrameView from A5 will take control of the program and the user will be able to interact with the program through a GUI.
+- `java -jar Collager.jar`: when invoked in this manner the GUIController and JFrameView from A5 will take control of the program and the user will be able to interact with the program through a GUI.

 ### A4: Script Instructions (-script)
 The ScriptController will present you with instructions on what commands you can run each time you start it or execute a command.
 Below is a list of scripts that you can use to generate a small collage.
 You can run the Main function to start the MVC collage program, and input these commands into the CLI.